mattgenious/QuickPaySharp/csharp-dotnet2-client-generated/csharp-dotnet2-client/docs/PingApi.md

 <a name="postpingformat"></a>
 # **POSTPingFormat**
-> QuickPayProtocolV10Pong POSTPingFormat (string acceptVersion, string authorization)
+> Pong POSTPingFormat (string acceptVersion, string authorization)

 Use this to test connectivity to the API